 We chose Stripe as the best online credit card processor because of its versatility.
 It integrates with hundreds of e-commerce platforms, shopping carts, and other business software and services.
 It has prebuilt checkout forms that can easily embed into an existing website.
 Or, for businesses with development resources, Stripe offers APIs and developer tools that allow you to create customized checkout forms or entire payment flows for your website and mobile app.

 Additionally, Stripe has competitive rates and provides its services on a pay-as-you-go basis, so you’re not locked into a lengthy contract.
 It’s also one of the few processors that refunds the chargeback fee if a dispute is resolved in your favor.

-Visit our best picks page to see all our recommendations for credit card processing companies.
+Visit our best picks page to see all of our recommendations for credit card processing companies.

-Stripe offers volume discounts, and custom pricing is available for businesses that have microtransactions or abnormally large sales tickets.
-Nonprofits may also qualify for special pricing.
+Stripe offers volume discounts for businesses that process more than $100,000 per month, and custom pricing is available for businesses that have microtransactions or abnormally large sales tickets.
+Nonprofits may qualify for special pricing.

 Incidental fees you may encounter while using Stripe include the following:

 Here’s a list of the fees you won’t pay when you use Stripe as your online payment processing company: